fusioncharts/dev_centre_docs/getting-started/angular/angular/apply-different-themes-using-angular.md

 ---
 title: Apply Different Themes using Angular | FusionCharts
-description: This article will showcase how to apply different themes to the chart at runtime.
+description: Learn to apply different themes in Angular using FusionCharts with this guide.
+Enhance your data visualization capabilities efficiently.
+Try now!
 heading: Apply Different Themes using Angular
 ---